apache/avro/doc/content/en/docs/next/IDL Language/_index.md

 ```

 ### Default Values
 Default values for fields may be optionally specified by using an equals sign after the field name followed by a JSON expression indicating the default value.
-This JSON is interpreted as described in the spec.
-TODO fix link!
+This JSON is interpreted as described in the [spec]({{< relref "specification#schema-record" >}}).

 ### Complex Types